 o As seen in the map above, the forest areas east of Mount St. Helens contain a large amount of high quality forest habitat, yet are threatened by their location within Matrix designation.
-With a large number of streams, tracts of old silver fir, and a scattering of northern spotted owl nest sites, this area is one where careful management will be of utmost importance for the resilience and long-term health of the species and habitats within.
+With a large number of streams, tracts of old silver fir, and a scattering of northern spotted owl nest sites, this area is one where careful management will be of utmost importance for the resilience and long-term health of local species and habitats.

-o While timber harvest persists as an economic driver in many parts of the region, timber management projects here in the Mount Adams and Wind River area should also focus intensively on long-term impacts and consider the role that these forests can play in future carbon markets.
+o While timber harvest persists as an economic driver and primary management objective in many parts of the region, there is growing precedent and value to more strongly focus on long-term impacts and future carbon market opportunities.
+These objectives should be outlined in the planning stages for forest management work occurring in the forests identified here in the Mount Adams and Wind River areas.
 Restoration in these areas is also important and should be carried out during timber management projects; these jobs should be prioritized for local communities.
 New levels of protection should be written into long-term plans, such as identifying possible Research Natural Areas, reducing the road network, and avoiding management units in habitat core areas or along wildlife corridors.
 The streams of the Wind River watershed are critical habitat for steelhead and salmon, and water quality issues in this area impact the downstream communities of Carson and Stevenson, WA.
 Microclimate impacts should be decreased by ensuring there are sufficiently large riparian buffers to prevent logging near streams.